 Mandatory Student Sexual Misconduct Prevention Training

 Incoming and continuing students who do not complete their assigned sexual misconduct prevention training by the start of the registration period have a hold placed on their accounts, which prevents them from registering for future semesters.
-USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by incoming students up to near 100 percent.
+USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by students up to near 100 percent each semester.